Chris Wood (footballer, born 1991): International career

-Wood scored his first international hat-trick against Solomon Islands on 10 June 2012 in the 3rd/4th play-off of the OFC Nations Cup.
-He was named in the New Zealand under-23s squad for the 2012 Olympics, and scored in a 1–1 draw against Egypt under-23's on 29 July 2012 at Old Trafford.
+Wood scored his first international hat-trick against Solomon Islands on 10 June 2012 in the third place play-off of the OFC Nations Cup.
+He was named in the New Zealand under-23 squad for the 2012 Olympics, and scored in a 1–1 draw against Egypt under-23s on 29 July 2012 at Old Trafford.
 He also started the final group game in a 3–0 defeat to Brazil under-23s which saw the New Zealand Olympic squad knocked out of the tournament.

 On 14 November 2014, Wood became the youngest ever captain for the All Whites, a record previously held by Tommy Smith.

 He scored four goals in the 2016 OFC Nations Cup for New Zealand, helping them win the tournament and to qualify for the Confederations Cup.

 With Wood being his country's vice-captain, in the absence of captain Winston Reid, he captained his country twice during November 2016, both against New Caledonia, first in a 3–0 victory on 12 November, and then in a 0–0 draw three days later.
 After being selected as captain for the 2017 FIFA Confederations Cup, Wood scored his only goal of the tournament on 21 June in a 2–1 defeat against Mexico.

 Wood was named as one of the three overage players to participate in the 2020 Summer Olympics in Tokyo, Japan.

 In March 2022, after scoring twice during New Zealand's 4–0 win over Fiji at the 2022 FIFA World Cup qualifiers in Qatar, Wood became the men's leading goal scorer with 30 goals, overtaking the previous record of 29, held by Vaughan Coveny since 25 May 2006.